SAP-samples/clustertabnet/README.md

 ## Download and Installation
 Download datasets PubTables-1M, pubtabnet, fintabnet, synthtabnet, icdar2019 and format them using notebooks in the `train_data_preparation` folder.

-To run the evaluation and further training you can call: \\
+To run the evaluation and further training you can call: <br />
 ```CUDA_VISIBLE_DEVICES=0 python train/table_extraction.py --output_dir=OUTPUT_DIRECTORY -t=both --ocr_labels_folder=ocr --learning_rate=0.00001 --is_use_4_points --is_use_image_patches --use_dox_datasets --eval_set='test' --checkpoint_path=model_weights/table_recognition.pth```

 ## Known Issues